mvolkmann/blog/src/alpine.md

 });
 ```

+The value passed as the second argument to the `Alpine.store` function
+can be a boolean, number, string, array, or object.

 To access a store in the value of an Alpine directive,
 use the `$store` magic property.
 For example, `$store.profile.role`.